There's nothing more Australian than the idea of cooking Christmas lunch on a barbecue. And it's an idea that makes a lot of sense.

-"But most foods that are cooked in an oven can be cooked in a barbecue that has a hood and an accurate thermostat," says Fiona Mair, CHOICE home economist.
+"Most foods that are cooked in an oven can be cooked in a barbecue that has a hood and an accurate thermostat," says Fiona Mair, CHOICE home economist.

 Here, Fiona offers some sound advice on getting the best out of your barbecue when cooking traditional Christmas fare.